All doctoral programs require a valid GMAT/GRE for admissions review.

 Course work for the Ph.D.
 Program in Marketing is completed during the first two years of the program.
 Students normally take three seminars per semester.

-Seminar topics include marketing theory, marketing strategy, consumer behavior, interpretive consumer research, multivariate analysis, and structural equations.
+Seminar topics include marketing theory, marketing strategy, consumer behavior, interpretive consumer research, multivariate analysis, analytics, and structural equations.

 Six additional seminars related to the student's area of specialization may be selected from outside the college.

 Following completion of coursework, students take written and oral comprehensive exams.
 Near the end of the third year, students must successfully defend their dissertation proposal.
-The successful completion and defense of a dissertation are required during the fourth year.
+The successful completion and defense of a dissertation are required during the fourth or fifth year.